sap-tutorials/Tutorials/tutorials/cp-sdk-android-wizard-app-usage/cp-sdk-android-wizard-app-usage.md

 ---
-title: Using Usage Reporting in Your Android Application
+title: Use Usage Reporting in Your Android Application
 description: See how the Usage Reporting feature can help provide information on how your app is being used.
 primary_tag: products>sap-cloud-platform-sdk-for-android
 auto_validation: true